 01 – Black Water

 I like the idea that you can blaze your own trail with little or no external guidance.
-The old “I know best” egotistical view, however with a firm eye fixed to the horizon.
+The old “I know best” egotistical view – however with a firm eye fixed to the horizon to keep you grounded.
 Takes a certain amount of faith to do it, in whatever amount.

 02 – Dark Angel

-Mental health is more important now than it ever has been, especially with the Covid 19 pandemic.
+Mental health is more important now than it ever has been, especially with the COVID 19 pandemic.
 This song explores the possibility giving depression a face, an identity, a form, a being so it may be possible to physically avoid it – to find your way back “home”.
+You’re aware of it and possibly can take evasive action to avoid it – at any cost.

 The clouds rolling in to keeping it way from your door, the pain and anguish of yelling at the moon to get answers to a question you don’t know how to ask, or indeed if there is even a question in the first place.